 - Greater Cambridge

 - Greater Peterborough

 - The Fens

-- 2.1.6 Investments will only be made if they can demonstrate that they will support the delivery of the Growth Ambition Statement and the Local Industrial Strategy, and the more detailed place and sector strategies (where they are in place).
+- 2.1.5 Investments will only be made if they can demonstrate that they will support the delivery of the Growth Ambition Statement and the Local Industrial Strategy, and the more detailed place and sector strategies (where they are in place).

-2.2 Cambridgeshire and Peterborough Business Plan 2019-2020
+2.2 Cambridgeshire and Peterborough Business Plan 2020-2021

-- 2.2.1 With the creation of the Combined Authority in 2017 and the Mayoral election in May 2017, the Devolution Deal with Government provides for the transfer of significant powers for transport, housing, skills and investment.
+2.2.1 With the creation of the Combined Authority in 2017 and the Mayoral election in May 2017, the Devolution Deal with Government provides for the transfer of significant powers for transport, housing, skills and investment.
 Through the deal, the Combined Authority has the power to create investment, bringing together funding for devolved powers to be used to deliver a 30-year programme of transformational investment in the region.
+This includes the control of a new£20m a year funding allocation over 30 years.

+The CPCA Business Plan is approved annually alongside the budget in January and sets out the investment priorities for the forthcoming financial year.

+-The Combined Authority continues to develop its detailed strategies for key areas of activity including:

+- Housing Strategy

+- Local Industrial Strategy

+- Local Transport Plan

+- Non-Statutory Spatial Framework

-This includes the control of a new £20m a year funding allocation over 30 years.
-The initial Cambridgeshire and Peterborough Combined Authority Business Plan was agreed in March 2018 and set out the investment priorities for the period to 2020. - 2.2.2 The Combined Authority has been developing its detailed strategies for key areas of activity including: - Housing Strategy - Local Industrial Strategy - Local Transport Plan - Non-statutory spatial plan - 2.2.3 The Combined Authority has 12 priority programmes based upon the CPIER objectives and the strategies highlighted above.
-These 12 priority programmes are reflected in the Business Plan.
-On 30th January 2019 the Cambridgeshire and Peterborough Combined Authority Board approved a four-year Medium-Term Financial Plan that forms the investment plan for the Combined Authority.
-This allocates resources to deliver the next stages of these priority programmes. - 2.2.4 This Business Plan and the Medium-Term Financial Plan sets out at a high level the transformational investments that the Cambridgeshire and Peterborough Combined Authority will commit resources to, subject to the detailed consideration and appraisal of project business cases.
-Some are project ideas at an early stage and might not be feasible, others are further advanced.
-The Business Plan and the Medium-Term Financial Plan are not intended to be an exhaustive list of activity as new opportunities will arise during the period, but it identifies the key activities that are transformational and will need investment during the plan period to unlock the opportunities they could bring.
-Prioritisation has been undertaken to ensure that our investment goes into projects that will unlock transformational anchor projects that will have a significant impact on
+- 2.2.22.2.4 The Combined Authority has 16 priority programmes which are based upon the CPIER objectives and the strategies highlighted above and reflected in the Business Plan.

+In January each year, the Cambridgeshire and Peterborough Combined Authority Board_approves both a one-year budget, and a four-year Medium-Term Financial Plan, that forms the investment plan for the Combined Authority.
+This allocates resources to deliver the next stages of these priority programmes.

+- 2.2.32.2.5 The Business Plan and the Medium-Term Financial Plan sets out at a high level the transformational investments that the Cambridgeshire and Peterborough Combined Authority will commit resources to, subject to the detailed consideration and appraisal of project business cases.
+Some are project ideas at an early stage where their feasibility is being established, others are further advanced.
+The Business Plan and the Medium-Term Financial Plan are not intended to be an exhaustive list of activity as new opportunities will arise during the period, but it identifies the key activities that will need investment during the planned period to unlock the opportunities they could bring.
+Prioritisation has been undertaken to ensure that our investment goes into projects that will unlock transformational anchor projects that will have a significant impact on growing the whole Cambridgeshire and Peterborough economy. - 2.2.42.2.6

-- growing the whole Cambridgeshire and Peterborough economy. - 2.2.5 The Combined Authority has a Programme Management regime that reviews the status and performance of projects within the Business Plan.
-This is reported to the Directors once a month, and to the Cambridgeshire and Peterborough Combined Authority Board quarterly.
+The Combined Authority has a Programme Management regime that reviews the status and performance of projects within the Business Plan.